-1. The right of a creditor that has obtained a judgment or provisional order ("judgment creditor") has priority over a transfer if, before the transfer is made effective against third parties, the judgment creditor has [taken the steps to be specified by the enacting State for a judgment creditor to acquire rights in the receivable or the steps referred to in the relevant provisions of other law to be specified by the enacting State].
+the judgment creditor has [taken the steps to be specified by the enacting State for a judgment creditor to acquire rights in the receivable or the steps referred to in the relevant provisions of other law to be specified by the enacting State].

-2. In the case of a security transfer, if the transfer is made effective against third parties before or at the same time the judgment creditor acquires its right in a receivable by taking the steps referred to in paragraph 1, the transfer has priority but that priority is limited to the greater of the credit extended by the transferee:

-(a) Before the transferee received a notice from the judgment creditor that the judgment creditor has taken the steps referred to in paragraph 1 or within [a short period of time to be specified by the enacting State] thereafter; or made before the transferee received a notice from the judgment creditor that the judgment creditor had taken the steps referred to in paragraph 1.
+- 2. In the case of a security transfer, if the transfer is made effective against third parties before or at the same time the judgment creditor acquires its right in a receivable by taking the steps referred to in paragraph 1, the transfer has priority but that priority is limited to the greater of the credit extended by the transferee: - (a) Before the transferee received a notice from the judgment creditor that the judgment creditor has taken the steps referred to in paragraph 1 or within [a short period of time to be specified by the enacting State] thereafter; or - (b) Pursuant to an irrevocable commitment of the transferee to extend credit in a fixed amount or an amount to be fixed pursuant to a specified formula, if the commitment was made before the transferee received a notice from the judgment creditor that the judgment creditor had taken the steps referred to in paragraph 1.